 The current (or rather, not so current...) documentation is on the Manual page, there is also more information added to a more recent effort, still far from completed, available here https://github.com/muse-sequencer/muse/tree/master/muse2/doc

 Check the Installation page for basic instructions on how to compile and install MusE.
-When starting from the developer version, be sure to check out the SVN page for information about how to get it working.
+When starting from the developer version, be sure to check out the GIT page for information about how to get it working.

 Want to see more of what MusE looks like, check the Screenshots page.

 There are lots of people using MusE for recording and creating music and other creative activities.
 Some of the people using and creating MusE regularily meet online.

 We very much encourage people to take part in the further development of MusE check the Helping out page for ideas and other information about what you can do.

 Do you want write access to the WIKI? please ask on the mailing list.

 As of 10th of february 2011 we now have a forum (tada!, we have finally entered the new millenium) as an alternative discussion medium.
 It is available here: http://muse-sequencer.org/forum/

 If you want to get in touch with this part of the commmunity be sure to register on one or more of the mailing lists listed here: The MusE mailing lists

 MusE now has it's own IRC chat channel where some of the developers and users hang out.
 For instant access do try it!